Original Review 14/06/2012

 The worst tyre is already worn nearly 43% after just 14,000km.
 At that rate it will need replacing after 32,667km.
 Mind you that is a rear tyre, which has worn more than the front.
 After the tyre rotation the wear should even out.
 If wear is perfectly even, then I can anticipate the overall average expected life of 53,696km.
 Less if you consider it’s unlikely I can wear all four tyres out perfectly evenly.
 Well short of 80,000km.

-With the care I take and the price of these tyres (over $300 each), I expected better.
+With the care I take and the price of these tyres (about $300 each), I expected better.
 Is it because the car is loaded so heavily?
 Is it because I have done plenty of offroad work?
 Is it because I have done lots of highway cruising on hot tarmac?
 Is it because tyre wear is not linear – they wear out faster at first and then last a long time?
 Or is it just because these tyres are not a durable compound.
 There is anecdotal evidence I have read that suggests they are soft.
 Maybe that is the price you pay for the good grip and resistance to chipping that these tyres provide.
 Although I have no first hand experience, I have read, as an example, that BFG T/A all terrains are slippery in the wet and are easily chipped.
 I have also read they last a long time.

 In my opinion, based on my experience so far, these are strong, good performing tyres.
 If you’re after a high performance, strong tyre that you can rely on in the outback and don’t mind paying a few extra dollars replacing your tyres more regularly, then these would be a good choice.
 For me, fast wear rate lets them down, but I can’t say if the level of wear is excessive or not.
 This is my first set of Bridgestone D694s, and this is my first trip with a car loaded for long term living.
 What are your thoughts and experiences?
 Does your experience suggest they are not a long lasting tyre?
 Or is their wear rate normal for the duty they are performing?
 How long do other tyres last in similar applications?
 Leave a comment below.